InstaPy/InstaPy/README.md

 ### Querying Multiple Models (Multiple API Calls)
 In the event that you do not want to set up a workflow, you can also query multiple models using multiple API calls.

-**Warning**: If you are using a free account with Clarifiai, be mindful that the using compound API queries could greatly increase your chances of exceeding your allotment of free 5000 operations per month.
+**WARNING**: If you are using a free account with Clarifiai, be mindful that the using compound API queries could greatly increase your chances of exceeding your allotment of free 5000 operations per month.
 The number of Clarifai billable operations per image check equals the number of models selected.
 For example, if you check 100 images against `models=['general', 'nsfw', 'moderation']`, the total number of billable operations will be 300.

 Following the example above, to get general concepts, e.g. `woman`, you would use the model `general` and to check the image for the concepts `nsfw` and `explicit` you would also want to check the image against the NSFW and Moderation models.